fieldtrip/website/tutorial/visual_artifact_rejection.md

 ### Manual artifact rejection - display a summary

-To produce an overview of the data choose the cfg.method 'summary
+To produce an overview of the data choose the cfg.method 'summary':

     cfg          = [];
     cfg.method   = 'summary';